sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 This design decision has recently become a heavier weight on our shoulders ever since we noticed one of our enterprise customers give their engineers [m5.24xlarge EC2 instances](https://aws.amazon.com/ec2/instance-types/).

-There's no way we're going to miss seeing all 96 cores light up the next time we chat.
+There's no way we're going to miss the opportunity to see all 96 of those cores light up the next time we chat.
 So we made everything that can run at the same time [run at the same time](https://github.com/sourcegraph/lsif-go/pull/91).
 Unfortunately, parallelizing workloads in general is not a trivial task.

 #### You have to protect shared state